MadeByParker/Mastermind-Code-Breaker/README.md

 ## Technologies used: 💻

 * Core C#, no libraries.
-* Console App.
+* Console App (.NET Framework).
+* Queues for history.

-Done it without using .length, Lists, foreach loops, ONLY arrays, for loops and if statements.
+Done it without using Array.length/Array.Resize, Lists, foreach loops.
+ONLY arrays, queues, while and for loops and if statements used.

 ## How to Play: 🎮